top of page

 We shiver.

-Shivering is an involuntary tremor in our muscles that is fueled by glucose from the bloodstream.
-Energy extracted from blood glucose is released as heat within our muscles, which may help prevent hypothermia for a short time.
+As I wrote in Q: Should I Shiver?, inexperienced ice bathers are likely to experience an involuntary tremor in our muscles that is fueled by glucose and lipids from the bloodstream.
+The shivering releases heat within our muscles, which may help prevent hypothermia for a short time.
 It's the body's emergency back up response to cold exposure when brown fat thermogenesis is unavailable.

-By doing the opposite of the traditional medical advice and intentionally plunging herself into a freezing ice bath several times a week, Adrienne signaled her body to recruit new brown fat cells, and cured her Hashimoto's.
+By doing the opposite of the traditional medical advice and intentionally plunging herself into a cold water several times a week, Dr. Hunt signaled her body to recruit new brown fat cells, re-regulated her thyroid and reversed her Hashimoto's.

 Existing studies of the relationship between thyroid activity and brown fat have already established the role of thyroid hormones in activating brown fat thermogenesis.
 For example, the Annals of Medicine (Contreras 2014) reports that brown fat "displays a high expression of thyroid hormone receptors.
 In fact, thyroid hormones work synergistic with norepinephrine and are required to generate a full thermogenic response."
 A subsequent study (Broeders et al. 2016) showed "that higher levels of thyroid hormone are associated with a higher level of cold-activated BAT."

-As a consequence of this understanding, several pharmaceutical companies have undertake to develop drugs that initiate brown fat thermogenesis for weight loss, without cold exposure.
-For example, a recent scientific article published in the journal Molecular Endocrinology suggests that activating brown fat metabolism is an effective mechanism for weight loss But rather than recommending regular cold exposure, the article suggests that synthetic drugs (called "pharmacological interventions") might provide the metabolic benefits without the thermal discomfort (Ahima 2016).
+As a consequence of this understanding, several pharmaceutical companies have undertaken to develop drugs that initiate brown fat thermogenesis for metabolic acceleration without cold exposure.
+For example, a recent scientific article published in the journal Molecular Endocrinology suggests that activating brown fat metabolism is an effective mechanism for weight loss -- but rather than recommending regular cold exposure, the article suggests that synthetic drugs (called "pharmacological interventions") might provide the metabolic benefits without the thermal discomfort (Ahima 2016).

 Lapa et al. (2015) reported findings related to that question in the Annals of Medicine.
 Evaluating thyroid cancer patients after total thyroidectomy, their study determined that patients with active brown fat tissue had significantly higher levels of thyroid-stimulating hormone in their bloodstreams than a control group without active brown fat.
 In other words, even after total removal of the thyroid gland, those patients with active brown fat were still producing hormonal signals intended to stimulate thyroid activity.